 She felt like a pawn on a chessboard, blocked by the bishop and unable to make a move forward, forever trapped inside of a square.
-Or in her case, inside of a car in steadily deepening snow.
+Or in her case, inside of a car in a steadily deepening snow.

 A call for help would not be happening.
 Like her car, her phone was also dead.
 She could tell by the fading interior light that the sun was setting.
 It would be dark soon, rendering her more vulnerable to the wandering hunter.
 If she didn’t get help before nightfall, she’d be forced to stay inside her car, inevitably freezing to death within hours.
 Of course, she could exit the car and start walking, except that she didn’t know where in the hell she was or exactly how far away the nearest house might be.
 She wasn’t even sure how far she’d traveled since stopping at the general store.
-The snow had begun to fall shortly after she’d exited the parking lot, and the faster and thicker it came down, the slower she’d had to drive.
+The snow started falling shortly after she’d exited the parking lot, and the faster and thicker it came down, the slower she’d had to drive.
 Until she’d ran off the road to avoid hitting whatever had darted out in front of her.
 For all she knew, she could be five miles away from the store, or fifty.
 The coffee had still been hot when she’d taken a sip, but that didn’t mean anything, considering that it was in an insulated Styrofoam cup with a lid, so she couldn’t use the temperature of the coffee as a determining factor to estimate the distance.
 There truly was only one way to know for sure.
 It was a perilous risk, but one she’d have to take if she wanted any chance at survival.

-Her current footwear wasn’t designed for trudging through ice, and with the current weather conditions, and shoes that weren’t waterproof, frostbite would set in before she could walk a mile.
-The idea of attempting a walk back to the general store wouldn’t have been an appealing thought on a bright and sunny day.
+Her current footwear wasn’t designed for trudging through ice, and with the current weather conditions and shoes that weren’t waterproof, frostbite would set in before she could walk a mile.
+The idea of attempting a walk back to the general store wouldn’t have been an appealing thought on a bright day.
 But on a dark and cold winter night, not knowing what was lurking around in the darkness, was downright horrifying.
 Yet, if she remained where she was, she’d be a sitting duck for sure, and who or whatever was out there would undoubtedly take advantage of her situation, knowing that she was easy prey.

 “Shit!” she spat.
 “Dammit!”

 Haley climbed quietly into the back seat and gently opened her suitcase, careful not to make any noise.
 She was in dire straits, so any choice that she made would be unwise, but she had to do something.
 She couldn’t simply sit there for an indeterminate amount of time twiddling her thumbs while waiting for a good Samaritan to come along and help.
 In a blizzard, the chances of that happening had about the same odds as winning the lottery.
-Afterall, who in their right minds would intentionally be out driving in heavy snowfall on a dangerous highway?
+After all, who in their right minds would intentionally be out driving in a heavy snowfall on a dangerous highway?

 Slipping out of her wet pants, she pulled on a pair of thermal underwear and jeans, donned two extra pairs of socks, and exchanged her ankle boots with sneakers after removing the shoestrings.
 Dumping her toiletries into the suitcase, she covered her shoes with the Ziploc baggies, using the shoestrings to tie them in place and prevent them from slipping off of her feet.
 They wouldn’t provide the complete protection she’d need, but they were better than slogging through knee-high deep snow while wearing only a pair of tennis shoes.